 The capital of Peru, Lima is often overlooked when people plan a vacation to Peru.
-People often just think of the south of Peru and want to visit and travel to Machu Picchu and the wonderful Lake Titicaca.
-Yes you should visit these areas but also do not discount Lima as a destination as the city is filled with interesting ruins, museums and some of the best restaurants in the world.
-Why not take one of the many Lima Peru sightseeing tours to give you a better idea on the history and the culture if this fascinating city.
-In this article, we will give you an indication of some of the things we suggest that you try and visit while in Lima.
+People often just think of the south of Peru and want to travel to Machu Picchu and the wonderful Lake Titicaca.
+Yes, you should visit these areas but also do not discount Lima as a destination as the city is filled with interesting ruins, museums and some of the best restaurants in the world.
+Why not take one of the many sightseeing tours in Lima to give you a better idea of the history and the culture of this fascinating city.
+In this article, we will give you an indication of some of the things we suggest that you try while in Lima.

-One of the museums that you must not miss in Lima is the Museo Larco, housed in a beautiful old house the museum holds the best collection of Peruvian artifacts in Lima, and the museum is set up in cultures so you get a great idea of each culture and their life.
-Do not miss the erotic section, which happy a collection of ceramics for each culture.
+One of the museums that you must not miss in Lima is the Museo Larco, housed in a beautiful old house, the museum holds the best collection of Peruvian artifacts in Lima, and it is set up in cultures so you get a great idea of each culture and their life.
+Do not miss the erotic section, which contains a collection of ceramics for each culture.

 Yes, I know it is a church but the bright yellow Franciscan monastery features a catacomb in the basement of the building that is well worth visiting.
 In addition, the library is filled with a remarkable 25000 ancient volumes from the Spanish Conquistadors.
 The building itself is filled with ceramic wall tiles imported from Spanish in the 16th Century.
 Admission is a few soles and there are guided tours in English.

 If you wish to see churches then Lima will not disappoint with a wide array on offer.
 The first we recommend is the Iglesia de Merced.
-Located in central Lima on Jiron Lima it is the site of the very first catholic mass in South America.
-Although the structure you see today is from the 18th Century the building is lovely so take the time to visit.
+Located in central Lima, on Jiron De la Union, it is the site of the very first catholic mass in South America.
+Although the structure you see today is from the 18th Century the building is lovely so take the time to visit it.

-Located on the Plaza de Armes is the Cathedral of Lima, although rebuilt many times due to earthquakes, with the last renovation completed in 1940, the church is still very beautiful and has a great history and features the remains of Spanish Conquistador Francisco Pizarro.
+Located on the Plaza de Armas is the Cathedral of Lima, although rebuilt many times due to earthquakes, with the last renovation completed in 1940, the church is still very beautiful, has a great history and features the remains of Spanish Conquistador Francisco Pizarro.
 There are guided tours in English for a small fee; the choir section is one of the most interesting in the church.

-The Santo Domingo church was built by Vincent de Valverde, who was with Francisco Pizarro although the conquest.
+The Santo Domingo church was built by Vincent de Valverde, who was with Francisco Pizarro throughout the conquest.
 This impressive pink church also features a convent and a lovely garden.
-One of the churches most interesting attractions is the heads of San Martin and Santa Rosa on display.
+Some of the church’s most interesting attractions are the remains of San Martin and Santa Rosa on display.

 Other than museums and churches, there are many other attractions to pass your time in Lima.
-For something to do at night try El Circuit Magico del Agua, located close to the center of the city this park features a series of fountains and light filled water features that is very over the top.
+For something to do at night try El Circuito Magico del Agua, located close to the center of the city this park features a series of fountains and light.
 It is best to go in the summer months so you can enjoy the water.
 The park gets very full with locals.
 Take a change of clothes, as you will get wet.

-Located not far from Lima is Huaca Pucllana, an adobe ruin which dates back to 400 AD.
-In 2010, an important discovery found four Wari mummies intact.
+Located not far from Lima is Huaca Pucllana, an adobe ruin that dates back to 400 AD.
+In 2010, four Wari mummies were discovered intact.
 Take a tour, as this site is a little hard to get to by public transport.

-For a lovely walk try the Costa Verde, located high above the Pacific Ocean in front of Miraflores, this walk is great on a warm summers day.
-Here you will also find the Parque de Amor, Larco Mar, which is a restaurant and shopping complex built into the side of the mountain and there are adventure activities to pass your time.
-Costa Verde is also a nice place to take a bike ride, you can hire bikes on the Costa Verde.
+For a lovely walk try the Costa Verde, located high above the Pacific Ocean in front of Miraflores, this walk is great on a warm summer day.
+Here you will also find the Parque del Amor, Larco Mar, which is a shopping complex built into the side of the cliff and there are adventure activities to pass your time.
+It is also a nice place to take a bike ride, you can hire bikes on the Costa Verde.

-With three restaurants in the world top fifty you are definitely spoilt for choice.
-The first that is recommended is Central the restaurant reinvents Andean cuisine.
+With three restaurants in the world top fifty, you are definitely spoilt for choice.
+The first that is recommended is Central, a restaurant that reinvented Andean cuisine.
 Eating here is an experience so be prepared to be surprised and delighted.

-Next is Astrid y Gaston, owned by celebrity chef Gaston Acurio, home cooked Peruvian cooking with a twist, located in the Miraflores district not to be missed by anyone who loves their food.
+Next is Astrid y Gaston, owned by celebrity chef Gaston Acurio, who cooks Peruvian dishes with a twist, located in the Miraflores district not to be missed by anyone who loves food.

 If you love Ice Cream, try Blu for some of the best Ice Cream you will ever taste.
-There are many French bakeries and deli´s to tempt your taste buds all over Lima.
-Try some traditional Cerviche, which is fish cooked in lemon juice, served with sweet potatoes, corn and maize, invented in Peru, but claimed by the Chileans, Cerviche is a must try in Lima.
+There are many French bakeries to tempt your taste buds all over Lima.
+Try some traditional Ceviche, which is fish cooked in lemon juice, served with sweet potatoes, corn and maize, invented in Peru, but claimed by the Chileans, Ceviche is a must-try in Lima.
 The areas of Miraflores and Barranco feature many hotels and restaurants and most people these days stay in these areas when visiting Lima on their Peru holidays.

-Peru tourism is on the increase every year and so is the amount of visitors to Lima.
+Peru tourism is increasing every year and so is the amount of visitors to Lima.
 With the popularity of Peru´s cuisine and the many wonderful ancient sites do not miss taking a tour to Peru and visit Lima.